sonic-net/SONiC/doc/ip-interface/loopback-action/ip-interface-loopback-action-design.md

     2. INTERFACE table for interface Ethernet (e.g. INTERFACE|Ethernet232)
     3. PORTCHANNEL_INTERFACE table for interface port-channel (e.g. PORTCHANNEL_INTERFACE|PortChannel1)
 5. The configured loopback action can be viewed by show command in CLI.
+6. When SONiC configuration of loopback action is missing the system will behave as it is today, based on SAI behavioural model, forward the loopbacked packets.

 ### 1.2.2 Command interface
 **This feature will support the following commands:**